Leonardo-Boss/suckless-site/tools.suckless.org/slock/patches/quickcancel.md

 Allow slock to be cancelled by simple mouse movement within the first 3 seconds after starting.

-This is usefull if you forgot to disable `xautolock` during an activity that requires no input (e.g. reading text, watching video).
+This is useful if you forgot to disable `xautolock` during an activity that requires no input (e.g. reading text, watching video).

 Notes